In this article, learn 7 top ways/tips to protect & strengthen your lower back to prevent lower back injury and lower back pain.

 Taking Heavy Objects From The Above

-When you reach up for taking something from an overhead shelf, your spine stretches.
-Now just imagine what will happen to your spinal discs when all the weight of a bag or even an empty suitcase is thrown on them at that moment.
-It’s something same like collapsing a brick on a balloon.
-Though, your discs won’t burst, but the repercussion can be quite damaging if you repeat that action regularly.
+When you reach up to take something from an overhead shelf, your spine stretches.
+Now, imagine what will happen to your spinal discs when all the weight of a bag or even an empty suitcase is thrown on them at that moment.
+It’s something similar to collapsing a brick on a balloon.
+Though your discs won’t burst, the repercussions can be pretty damaging if you repeat that action regularly.

-If you have to take some heavy object from above, consider using a stool to decrease the height so as to minimize the pressure on your spine.
+If you have to take some heavy object from above, consider using a stool to decrease the height to minimize the pressure on your spine.

 Washing/Cleaning The Floor

-The actions involved in cleaning our houses can put great strain on our spines.
+The actions involved in cleaning our houses can put tremendous strain on our spines.

 Tip # 5